 confidential & free consultation

-There are intricate laws protecting employees in San Diego from abuse by employers.
+Intricate laws protect employees in San Diego from employer abuse.
 Legal protections extend to instances of financial abuse, which can happen when an employer withholds wages, fails to pay overtime, or violates laws that require Californian employers to pay certain employees even when those employees aren’t working.

 If you have had a wage-related disagreement with a current or former employer, you should speak with a San Diego employment lawyer from Mara Law Firm.
 We will promptly review your case and help you get any wages, vacation pay, or other forms of income you’re entitled to.